smartdevicelink/sdl_evolution/proposals/NNNN-improvement-proposal.md

 Integration requires checking SDL functionality on new platform within new infrastructure.
 Also ATF gives ability to monitor regression during development cycle.

-#### Current approach boundaries :
+#### Current approach boundaries:

  - Unable to setup SDL deployment preconditions(SDL build flags and environment) for test script automatically.
  - Each SDL configuration requires preparation of specific test set.
  - Unable to Start/Stop of externally started SDL via test script, such as on OEM Head-Unit.
- - Format of current ATF reports does not match popular CI build reports standards (like Junit od etc.).
+ - Format of current ATF reports does not match popular CI build reports standards (like JUnit od etc.).
  - Backward Compatibility is implemented in not full scope.
 Not all versions of the scripts can be executed on any version of ATF.
  - ATF does not limit script access to private ATF methods.
  - Existed ATF documentation is not enough to create test scripts from scratch.